Best Football Stats API in 2026 — Compared

 Primarily building for North American sports?
 SportsDataIO covers NFL, NBA, MLB, NHL, and soccer under one roof.
 If football is just one sport among many in your app, consolidating with SportsDataIO simplifies your vendor management.

 Need deep historical data on a budget?
-TheStatsAPI's 20+ years of historical data across 1,196 competitions at $50/month is the best value for historical analysis and statistical modeling.
+TheStatsAPI's 10 years of historical data across 80 competitions by default (with up to 1,196 available on request) at $50/month is the best value for historical analysis and statistical modeling.

 Frequently Asked Questions